diedasman/ESP32-STICK/README.md

 ## Contributions

 Contributions, improvements, and remixes are welcome.
-If you create a variant such as a battery version, wall mount, or revised fastener layout, feel free to open a pull request or share it.